shrinivas-sidral/Individual-test-run/README.md

 # Individual Test Run

-Before running, change the required fields in the `rerun.config` file.
+Before running `rerun-test.sh`, change the required fields in the `rerun.config` file.

 ## Contents of `rerun.config` File to Change: